 How Is Brand Value Calculated?

 Your brand is a valuable asset.
-With other assets, such as your house or your car, you can easily do some research and figure out the going rate.
+With other assets in life, such as your house or your car, you can easily do some research and figure out the going rate.

-If you are spending time and budget on brand marketing and campaigns it is vital to measure the impact of what you are doing.
-After all, an IT manager or accountant can easily point to cost reductions in technology systems or show increased profitability.
-Brand managers today also need to be able to show how their brand has increased or decreased in value over time.
+After all, just like an IT manager or accountant can easily point to cost reductions in technology systems or show increased profitability, modern brand managers need to be able to show how their brand has increased or decreased in value over time.

 What Makes A Brand Valuable?